Xilongtan Pool and Sanjiao Palace in Kaiyuan City, Honghe

 Current Usage

-Today, the Sanjiao Palace continues to serve as a multi-deity temple.
-It houses numerous statues of various deities including the Dragon King, God of Wealth, Earth Mother, and others, reflecting the rich cultural tapestry of Chinese religious practices.
+Today, the Sanjiao Palace serves as a multi-deity temple.
+It houses statues of the Dragon King (龙王), God of Wealth (财神), Earth Mother (地母), and other deities, reflecting the diversity of Chinese religious culture.

 How to Get There

-To reach Xilongtan Pool and Sanjiao Palace in Kaiyuan City, you can take a bus or drive from nearby cities like Kunming (昆明).
-The journey typically takes about 2-3 hours by car, depending on traffic conditions.
-Local buses frequently operate from the city center.
+From nearby cities such as Kunming (昆明), you can reach Xilongtan Pool and Sanjiao Palace by bus or car.
+The drive takes approximately 2–3 hours, depending on traffic conditions.
+Local buses operate frequently from the city center.

 Travel Tips

-- Local Cuisine: Don’t miss trying local dishes, especially those made with fresh ingredients from the area.
-Enjoy tea brewed with the pure spring water for a unique experience.
+Local Cuisine: Try local dishes made with fresh ingredients, and enjoy tea brewed with the pure spring water.

-- Weather Considerations: The region experiences a subtropical plateau monsoon climate, so be prepared for varying weather conditions, particularly in the rainy season from May to October.
+Weather Considerations: The area experiences a subtropical plateau monsoon climate, with the rainy season lasting from May to October.